pybliometrics-dev/pybliometrics/docs/classes/AffiliationSearch.rst

                  parent='0')]

-It's easy to work with namedtuples: using `pandas <https://pandas.pydata.org/>`_ for example you can quickly turn the results into a DataFrame:
+Working with namedtuples is straightforward: using `pandas <https://pandas.pydata.org/>`_ for example you can quickly convert the results into a DataFrame:

 .. code-block:: python